Algorithms and Hardness for Geodetic Set on Tree-like Digraphs: Preliminaries

 A vertex $v$ is \emph{transitive} if, for every in-neighbor $u_1$ and out-neighbor $u_2$ of $v$, either the arc $u_1u_2$ exists, or $u_1=u_2$.\footnote{Note that the latter condition was not present in the definition from~\cite{AraujoA22}, since the authors only considered digraphs without 2-cycles.} A vertex of a digraph is called a \emph{leaf} if, in the underlying undirected graph, it has degree~1.
 Note that any leaf of a digraph is either a sink, a source, or transitive.

-We conclude this section with the following lemma. \begin{lemma}[\cite{AraujoA22}] In any digraph $D$, every source, sink and transitive vertex of $D$ (in particular, every leaf of $D$) belongs to every geodetic set of $D$. \end{lemma}
+The following lemma states a simple observation on madatory vertices for any geodetic set. \begin{lemma}[\cite{AraujoA22}] In any digraph $D$, every source, sink and transitive vertex of $D$ (in particular, every leaf of $D$) belongs to every geodetic set of $D$. \end{lemma}

+We conclude this section with some formal definition of the parameter pathwidth in an undirected graph.
+We call a \emph{path decomposition} of a graph $G=(V,E)$ a sequence $(B_1, \dots, B_\ell)$ of subsets of vertices of $V$ called \emph{bags} for which the following properties hold: \begin{itemize} \item Every vertex of $V$ appears in at least one bag; \item For each edge of $E$, there exists at least one bag containing both of its endpoints; \item For any vertex $v\in V$, if $v\in B_i$ and $v\in B_j$, with $i<j$, then $v\in B_k$ for any $k\in [i,j]$. \end{itemize}